cfsrc/shearconnector/README.md

 </h1>
 ## What is inside

-<p>This repository stores over 400 cold-formed steel coupon test curves.
+<p>This repository stores 551 push-out test data for shear connectors installed in steel deck.

-We save the data as a json file at [here](./data/all-data.json) in the data folder.
+We save the data as a json file at [here](./data/Pe.json) in the data folder.

-Note that the stress-strain curves stored in the json file have been reduced to less than 75 data points to be loadable in browser.

 This repository comes with a data viewer.
-You can use the viewer at the www.cfs-database.com.
+You can use the viewer at the .

 Or you clone this repository to run locally by running the following command